DaneWeber/presentations/EngineeringTeamVision/EngineeringTeamVision.md

 👩‍💻 Writing DRY, easily understood, well-tested code is just part of the deal.

 <p class="fragment">🧪 Updating dependencies, pair-programming, code reviews, refactoring, and automated tests are just part of the deal.</p>

+There are cases that go beyond this, and that takes good judgment.

+<p class="fragment">Purchasing an upgraded lift or trying an experimental surgical technique.</p>

+<p class="fragment">Major refactors, switching frameworks, etc.</p>